bryancolin/Filmies/README.md

 ## Requirements

-- iOS 14.0+ d
+- iOS 14.0+
 - Xcode 12.5
-- TMDB API Key
+- The Movie Database (TMDb) API Key

 ## Setup

-To run this project, install it locally using CocoaPods:
+- To run this project, install it locally using CocoaPods:
 ```ruby
 $ pod install
 ```

+- Create Config.xcconfig file and store the API Key in the file